0. information on the processing of personal data by DOCX GmbH

 PDF: General information of the data subject about the collection of personal data as an employee, trainee or student trainee

-1. The name and address of the person responsible
+1. Name and address of the data controller

 Phone +49 521 96720-30